mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Clients update the topology from each handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a monitor check creates a new connection, it MUST perform the
+When a monitor check creates a new connection, the `connection handshake`_
-`connection handshake`_ and MUST use the handshake's response to
-create the next ServerDescription and update the topology.
+response MUST be used to satisfy the check and update the topology.

 When a client successfully calls ismaster to handshake a new connection for application
 operations, it SHOULD use the ismaster reply to update the ServerDescription